10 tips for getting a mortgage

 2. Check your credit score

-Check your report at least three months before applying for a mortgage to allow time for improvements.
-Understanding your score helps you target lenders and mortgage products that are most suitable for you.
+It can be helpful to check your credit report at least three months before applying for a mortgage to allow time for improvements and address any issues.
+Understanding your score can help you target lenders and mortgage products that are most suitable for you.

 Family laughing on the sofa

 Credit score improvements typically take 3-6 months to show, so it's best to start early.
-Here are some ways you can build your credit score:
+Here are some ways you can improve your credit score:

-Avoid applying for multiple credit products simultaneously, as this can negatively impact your score.
-For more tips, discover 10 ways to boost your credit score before applying for a mortgage.
+Applying for multiple credit products at once can also negatively affect your score.
+For more information, explore our article on 10 ways to boost your credit score.

 Couple getting their paperwork in order